 According to the CDC’s Morbidity and Mortality Weekly Report 2021, nearly one-third (32%) of children between one and five years did not eat fruit daily in that year.
 Generally, fruits are not often associated with minerals, but some fruits contain an adequate amount of calcium and other minerals required for the healthy growth of the bones.
 Examples of fruits with calcium content are orange, apricot, kiwi, and pineapple (19) (20) (21) (22).
 So, include a wide variety of fruits in your children’s diet to attain optimum growth.

-A well-planned, balanced diet, and regular exercise could help your child to grow in length.
-Moreover, it would also help keep chronic conditions like childhood obesity at bay.
-However, in case you do not see any results, visiting a doctor would be advisable.
+A well-planned, balanced diet, regular exercise, and adequate sleep are crucial for your child’s growth and overall health.
+Moreover, these habits help keep chronic conditions like childhood obesity at bay.
+However, if you do not see any results, visiting a doctor would be advisable.

 Reasons Why A Child Is Not Growing In Height